 This is not necessarily the case at Walt Disney World.
 There are unquestionably some basic fast food places that phone it in as they feed the masses hot dogs and pizza both so suspect that I am hesitant to categorize them as “food.”
 Conversely, there are also some really intriguing and unique dining options at Walt Disney World that are quite good.
 Don’t go for the low-hanging, “safe” fruit.

 Try the restaurants that look interesting, and be rewarded.
 This also helps from a planning perspective–the more ambitious the restaurant’s cuisine, the less popular or busy it tends to be.
 (In other words, popularity is a terrible barometer of food quality when it comes to Walt Disney World dining.)

 The first 2 hours the parks are open are going to be the most productive hours of your day.
 Getting up at the crack of dawn and being to the parks early doesn’t jive with the notion of relaxing and unwinding on vacation, but the simple reality is that you’d be better off showing up for the first 2 hours and last 2 hours and skipping the (roughly) 8 hours in between than you would by showing up 2 hours late, doing those 8 hours in the middle of the day, and leaving 2 hours before park closing.

 If relaxation on your vacation is important, take a break in the middle of the day to go back to your hotel and nap or enjoy the pool.
 You really benefit greatly from being in the parks right at rope drop, though.
 Likewise, crowds are lightest again at the end of the night (and the atmosphere then is unbeatable).

 This is Walt Disney World 101.
-It’s hardly unique or even profound advice–it’s something you will see on literally every site that offers Disney trip planning advice.
 Yet, it’s probably the most common mistake first-timers make.